stacks-network/stacks/tutorials/browser-introduction.md

 Blockstack, <a href=“https://docs.docker.com/install/” target="_blank">install
 the version of Docker appropriate for your operating system</a>.

-> **Note**: The Blockstack script used in the rest of this section involve running `docker` commands.
-Depending on how you install and configure Docker on your system, it may or may not be necessary to have `root` or `sudo` privileges.
+>**Note**: The Blockstack script used in this procedure runs `docker` commands.
+Depending on how you installed and configure Dockered on your system, it may or may not be necessary to have `root` or `sudo` privileges.
 For this reason, the commands below show the use of `sudo` when interacting with the script or the `docker` executable.
 If your installation allows running Docker with lower privileges, you can omit it.

 1. Download the Linux installer from from <a href="https://blockstack.org/install" target="_blank">the browser installation page</a>.